-- How many checkers does my opponent have "in the zone?" - Are his checkers better poised for priming or for blitzing? - How urgent is it for me to get my back checkers split? - Is my opponent's 8-point stripped (2 checkers)?
-Is it fortified (4 checkers)? - What "stance" am I in -- Blitzing or Priming? - Which of my points are stacked?
-Which are stripped? - How many commitments does my opponent already have -- can I add another? - Who is winning the race?
+- How many checkers does my opponent have in the attack zone? - Are their checkers better poised for priming or blitzing? - How urgent is it for me to get my back checkers split? - Is my opponent's 8-point stripped (2 checkers)?
+Is it fortified (4 checkers)? - What stance am I in Attacking or Priming? - Which of my points are stacked?
+Which are stripped? - How many commitments does my opponent already have can I add another? - Who is winning the race?
 (It's never too soon to notice!)